hoxirious/keyboard-mapper/README.md

 We just need to map Ctrl to Cmd.
 This is a hacky way but not the right way.
 Map one key will possible break different combination. eg: _Control-Command-F: Use the app in full screen, if supported by the app._ will become _Command-Command-F_

 ---

-**Create a mapper list**.
+### Create a mapper list

 Record combination will reflect on that list to decide whether mapping or not.
 Use lazy_static for static global variables: <https://docs.rs/lazy_static/1.4.0/lazy_static/>

 ---

+### Rework logic

 **Need to rework how app record event:**

 - When a key is pressed: two types of key